nonjeets/nonjeets.github.io/index.md

 * Verifications on all the above
 * Marketing and partners onboarding

-As we take this journey please be patient we will get a TG channel and all the bells and whistles.
+As we take this journey please be patient, we will get a TG channel and all the bells and whistles as per our roadmap.
 We want this as natural as possible creating stable seeding and value retention for you.

 Safe trading - always book your initial as profit.